jantman/3d-printed-things/README.md

 [air-connector-dust-cover/](air-connector-dust-cover/) - A dust cover for standard 1/4" Industrial (a.k.a "I/M" or "Milton M-style" or "Type D") air tool connectors.

+## Blast Gate Switch Mount

+[blast_gate_switch_mount/](blast_gate_switch_mount/) - A 3d printed piece to mount a miniature snap-action switch on plastic 4" dust collection blast gates such as those sold by PowerTec and Fulton Woodworking.

 ## Cabinet Spacer

 [cabinet-spacer/](cabinet-spacer/) - Spacer for assembling cabinets that need a 9/16" gap maintained between them.